-The other day I received an email from a SavvyWoman user called Lisa, who wanted to know if it was worth buying redundancy insurance cover.
-PPI (payment protection insurance) has a pretty shocking reputation — but are the policies much better today or do they have the same problems?
+The other day I received an email from a SavvyWoman user called Lisa.
+She wanted to know if it was worth buying redundancy insurance cover.
+PPI (payment protection insurance) has a pretty shocking reputation.
+But are the policies much better today or do they have the same problems?
 And if you want to take out a policy that will pay out if you can’t work, what should you look for?

 If you Google ‘PPI policies’ you mainly get adverts for claims management companies, which I suppose says something.
 Payment protection insurance is still being sold today, although you can’t be sold it at the same time that you take out a loan or credit card deal (thanks to new rules by the Competition Commission).
 Although, of course, you can go online and buy it whenever you want to.